Feeling-Data/data_iceberg/README.md

 # Data Iceberg - Interactive Timeline Visualization

-An interactive data visualization that uses body tracking to navigate through a timeline of events.
+An interactive data visualization that uses ArUco marker tracking to navigate through a timeline of events.
 The visualization displays bars for different data categories and creates ripples in an ocean-like generative background.

 ## Architecture

 The project consists of three main components:

-1. **Python Body Tracking** (`python/`) - Tracks people using a camera and sends OSC messages
+1. **Python Marker Tracking** (`python/`) - Tracks ArUco markers using a camera and sends OSC messages
 2. **Node.js Bridge Server** (`server.js`) - Receives OSC messages and forwards them via WebSocket
 3. **Frontend Visualization** (`index.html`, `js/`) - Receives tracking data and renders the timeline